20 Ways to Avoid Disaster on Your First Fly Fishing Trip

 12. Always Wear Polarized Sunglasses

 Even if you are not photosensitive, polarized sunglasses are extremely helpful.
-They reduce the glare on the water and help you see what’s below the surface.
+They reduce the glare on the water as well as help you see what’s below the surface.
+As much as anything, they provide eye protection in the event of an errantly cast fly.
+Good sunglasses are as an essential piece of gear as the flies.
+Don’t scrimp on them.
+Also, be sure and have a retainer with them.

 13. Carry at Least one Flashlight